Welcome to part one of my quest to find the ultimate Field Watch. The full list and watch order is here if you want to refer back.

 Now if you recall in my intro to these tests, I only selected watches I could get hands-on with.
 So with that in mind I set off for a hike with the Khaki.
 I chose against using the original strap, not that there was anything wrong with it, I just think the watch looks better on others.
 For the bulk of my walk I used a ZULUDIVER British Military leather military style strap.
 It reminds me so much of the attachment ends of WW2 weapon straps or webbing and this watch can really pull off that look.
 On the leather strap the watch just seemed to ooze history.

 I had left the watch deliberately low on power so I could wind it while walking (rare multi-tasking from me).
 The winding process on this watch, that’s now a few years old, was still buttery smooth and gives a real sense of you and the watch working in harmony.
-I won’t so far as a symbiosis, but the feeling is not far off that.
+I won’t go so far as a symbiosis, but the feeling is not far off.
 The Field Mechanical is simply a joy to operate.
 While clambering around on rocks and hills the dial proved to be clear and the inner 24 hour track and bold markers give the watch an urgent, purposeful look.
-At just over 60g the watch never felt heavy or in the way and its wafer thin profile is a real asset under glove cuffs.
+At just over 60g the watch never felt heavy and its wafer thin profile is a real asset under glove cuffs.

-As I reached the top of my chosen hill I found myself constantly looking at the dial.
-Wondering how many people in history have looked at an identical dial at a critical moment in their lives.
+As I reached the top of my chosen hill I found myself looking at the dial.
+Wondering how many people in history have gazed at an identical dial at a critical moment in their lives.
 Images of D-Day and the original A-11, or the 1970s GG-W-113 filled my mind.

 Hamilton Khaki Field Mechanical above my village on a Marine Nationale ZULUDIVER Military Nylon - Credit WatchGecko

 Perhaps the biggest compliment I can offer the Khaki is that it is an easy watch to create a personal relationship with.
 No question, it will be a partner you can rely on.